strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_backlog.rst

 - Filtering of requirements by tags.

 - Import/export: Excel, CSV, PlantUML, Confluence, Tex, Doorstop.

 - Partial evaluation of Jinja templates

   - Many of the template variables could be made to be evaluated once, for example, config object's variables.

+- UI version for mobile devices (at least some basic tweaks)

 Backlog: Technical debt
 =======================